mfrancisgioia/influence-finder/APPROACH.md

 ### Director, Product (Labs) - Skills Assessment · May 2026

 ## 1. Tech Stack & AI Collaboration:
-* **Models:** Claude 3.5 Sonnet / Gemini 1.5 Pro (Used for A/B evaluation across data exploration, script generation, and text synthesis)
+* **Models:** Claude 3.5 Sonnet / Gemini 3.5 Flash (Used for A/B evaluation across data exploration, script generation, and text synthesis)
 * **Applications:** Data parsing, Python + HTML/JS prototype construction, and brief scaffolding.

 There are two distinct pieces of source code behind the prototype: